Drexel University, History and Politics

 |Location:||Pennsylvania, United States|

-Please apply online at: www.drexeljobs.com<http://www.drexeljobs.com> -- the Department of History and Politics is #3649.
-Candidates should include: 1) a cover letter; 2) curriculum vitae; and 3) the names and email addresses only of at least three references.
-Please do not submit reference letters at this time as such letters will be requested at a later date for short-listed applicants.
+Please apply online at: www.drexeljobs.com -- the Department of History and Politics is #3649, and this posting is requisition #5823.
+Candidates should include: 1) a cover letter; 2) curriculum vitae; 3) up to three samples of your scholarly writing; and 4) the names and email addresses only of at least three references.
+Please do NOT submit reference letters at this time as such letters will be requested at a later date for short-listed applicants.
 Only applications submitted via the online system will be considered.
-The successful applicant must have completed all requirements for their PhD by September 15, 2013.
+The successful applicant must have completed all requirements for their PhD by August 15, 2014.